 Analysis of Subsidy Programs and Comments Received

 The subsidy programs under investigation and the issues raised in the case and rebuttal briefs by parties in this investigation are discussed in the Issues and Decision Memorandum.
-A list of the issues that parties raised, and to which we responded in the Issues and Decision Memorandum, is attached to this notice as Appendix II.
+A list of the issues raised by parties is attached to this notice at Appendix II.

 Changes Since the Preliminary Determination

-Based on our review and analysis of the comments received from parties, we made certain changes to the subsidy rate calculated for Tau-Ken Temir since the Preliminary Determination.
-As a result of these changes, Commerce has also revised the “all-others rate.”
+Based on our review and analysis of the comments received from parties and the results of verification, we made certain changes to the subsidy rate calculations.
 For a discussion of these changes, see the Issues and Decision Memorandum.

 |Company||Subsidy rate (percent)|

-We will issue a countervailing duty (CVD) order and reinstate the suspension of liquidation in accordance with our final determination and under section 706(a) of the Act if the United States International Trade Commission (ITC) issues a final affirmative injury determination, and we will instruct CBP to require a cash deposit of estimated countervailing duties for such entries of merchandise in the amounts indicated above.
-If the ITC determines that material injury, or threat of material injury, does not exist, this proceeding will be terminated and all estimated duties deposited as a result of the suspension of liquidation will be refunded.
+If the U.S. International Trade Commission (ITC) issues a final affirmative injury determination, we will issue a CVD order and require a cash deposit of estimated countervailing duties for entries of subject merchandise in the amounts indicated above, in accordance with section 706(a) of the Act.
+If the ITC determines that material injury, or threat of material injury, does not exist, this proceeding will be terminated, and all estimated duties deposited or securities posted as a result of the suspension of liquidation will be refunded or canceled.

-In accordance with section 705(d) of the Act, we will notify the ITC of our determination.
-In addition, we are making available to the ITC all non-privileged and non-proprietary information related to this investigation.
+In accordance with section 705(d) of the Act, Commerce will notify the ITC of its final affirmative determination that countervailable subsidies are being provided to producers and exporters of Start Printed Page 11727silicon metal from Kazakhstan.
+As Commerce's final determination is affirmative, in accordance with section 705(b) of the Act, the ITC will determine, within 45 days, whether the domestic industry in the United States is materially injured or threatened with material injury.
+In addition, we are making available to the ITC all non-privileged and nonproprietary information related to this investigation.
 We will allow the ITC access to all privileged and business proprietary information in our files, provided the ITC confirms that it will not disclose such information, either publicly or under an administrative protective order (APO), without the written consent of the Assistant Secretary for Enforcement and Compliance.

 Notification Regarding Administrative Protective Orders